cplaisier/viridis/README.md

 #### visualizing samples
 samplesCorrelationGrapher.py: script to compute and plot the correlation among samples.
 pcaGrapher.py: script to compute the PCA on expression values in FPKM.
-sampleMapper.py: script to map samples in diurnal, growth space trained in epochs 0 and 1.
+sampleMapper.py: script to map samples into diurnal and growth coordinates.
-sampleMapper_epoch0.py: script to map samples in diurnal, growth space trained only in epoch 0.
 GSE_Mapper.py: script to map samples into diurnal and growth space from microarray data.

 #### misc